zamazan4ik/awesome-pgo/article/article.md

 D language [has](https://wiki.dlang.org/Compilers) multiple compilers.
 The major compilers are DMD (default D compiler), GDC (GCC-based compiler), LDC (LLVM-based compiler).

 LDC [supports](https://wiki.dlang.org/LDC_LLVM_profiling_instrumentation) PGO.
 More about PGO in LDC could be found in [this](https://johanengelen.github.io/ldc/2016/07/15/Profile-Guided-Optimization-with-LDC.html) and [this](https://johanengelen.github.io/ldc/2016/04/13/PGO-in-LDC-virtual-calls.html) articles.
-Also, I can recommend to watch the "Profile-Guided Optimization in the LDC D compiler" [talk](https://av.tib.eu/media/42272) from FOSDEM 2017.
+I also can recommend to watch the "Profile-Guided Optimization in the LDC D compiler" [talk](https://av.tib.eu/media/42272) from FOSDEM 2017.

 ### Dart